-Infant hearing Infant hearing is not quite as sensitive as adult hearing - but they can hear quite well and remember what they hear.
-Ex 2: Newborns Pregnant women read a passage out loud every day for the last 6 weeks of their pregnancy.
+Infant hearing is not quite as sensitive as adult hearing - but they can hear quite well and remember what they hear.
+Example: Newborns Pregnant women read a passage out loud every day for the last 6 weeks of their pregnancy.
 Their newborns showed a preference for that passage over other passages read by their mothers.

-Infant hearing Infant hearing is not quite as sensitive as adult hearing - but they can hear quite well and remember what they hear.
-Ex 3: Newborns (Moon, Lagercrantz, & Kuhl 2012)

-Swedish and English newborns heard different ambient languages while in the womb (Swedish and English, respectively), and were surprised when they heard non-native vowels only hours after birth.
+Infant hearing is not quite as sensitive as adult hearing - but they can hear quite well and remember what they hear.
+Example: Newborns (Moon, Lagercrantz, & Kuhl 2012) Swedish and English newborns heard different ambient languages while in the womb (Swedish and English, respectively), and were surprised when they heard non-native vowels only hours after birth.